datastaxdevs/workshop-introduction-to-nosql/README.md

 - **For the database name** - `nosql_db.` While Astra allows you to fill in these fields with values of your own choosing, please follow our recommendations to ensure the application runs properly.

 - **For the keyspace name** - `nosql1`.
-It's really important that you use the name "free" for the code to work.
+It's really important that you use the name "nosql1" for the code to work.

 _You can technically use whatever you want and update the code to reflect the keyspace.
 This is really to get you on a happy path for the first run._